We have just been delivered the biggest pile of manure.

 We can't go back to it.

-Obama said, oh, we're gonna do it.
+Obama said, oh, we're going to do it.

 So they started talking about reconciliation while denying they were talking about reconciliation and all the immediate pundits in Washington.

-Ah, they'll never do reconciliation.
+No, they'll never do reconciliation.

 So what's going to happen now is the Senate bill that is watered down at this point, the Senate bill that does not have the public, the Senate bill doesn't have half of what Obama said today.

-Now it's key to what Obama said in his speech today has never passed a joint session of Congress, meaning a Senate House conference compromise.
+Now, it's key to what Obama said in his speech today has never passed a joint session of Congress, meaning a Senate-House conference compromise.

 It has never passed.